By José Alberto Hermosillo

 Pope Francis is one of the most progressive popes in history.
 As a leader of the Catholic Church states, “Never think that your struggles down here are completely useless.
 And above all, hold on to your dreams.
 Do not be afraid to dream of a world that cannot be seen yet but will certainly come.”

-The documentary opens with a powerful “narrative hook” of a communication tower in Italy exchanging SOS messages with African and Middle Eastern immigrants who were traveling on a precarious boat in the middle of the night in the Mediterranean Sea.
+The documentary opens with a powerful “narrative hook”: a communication tower in Italy exchanging SOS messages with African and Middle Eastern immigrants who were traveling on a precarious boat in the Mediterranean Sea at night.
 The tragedy took a toll of 250 lives.
-Addressing those critical issues, the Pope begins his pilgrimage around the world.
+Addressing those critical issues, the Pope begins his worldwide pilgrimage.

 Lampedusa, 2013